0xkrt26/skills-github-pages/_posts/2026-04-25-searching-smarter-rolling-hashes.md

 date: 2026-04-25
 ---

+*An implementation for this algorithm can be found in [my GitHub Repository](https://github.com/0xkrt26/math_behind_security/blob/main/implementations/rabin_karp.py)*

 1987 Michael O. Rabin and Richard M. Karp introduced rolling hashes and polynomial hashing — concepts that reappear throughout modern cryptography and are widely used for plagiarism detection.

 ### How does it work?